traefik-workshops/traefik-hub-gitops/README.md

 # Clean up

-Everything is installed in kind, so it can be done by deleting the kind cluster:
+Everything is installed in kind.
+You can delete the kind cluster with the following command:

 ```shell
 kind delete cluster